-The basic criteria for becoming living wage certified is that an employer pays at least the current living wage rate to their employees.
+The basic criteria for becoming living wage certified is that an employer pays at least the current living wage rate to all full and part time employees.

 The Living Wage Rate:

 The 2024 Living Wage Rate for employers in Buncombe County is $22.10/hr, and the Pledged Living Wage Rate is $19/hr with a commitment to raise wages 3% plus inflation until the living wage for that year is met.

 For employers in Rural WNC counties, the Living Wage Rate is $16.40/hour.

 At the discretion of Just Economics, any employer may be rejected for living wage certification, have certification revoked or temporarily suspended for health and safety violations, violations of worker’s rights, harassment or other labor concerns.Just Economics may take action even if an employer pays a living wage if the business is conducted in ways that are not in alignment with the mission, vision and/or goals of Just Economics, that could damage the value of the Living Wage Certification program, or reflects poorly on Just Economics and the other businesses in the network.If an employer’s certification comes into question, Just Economics will request a dialogue with the intent of reaching a resolution.Just Economics will not approve or deny an application by an employer while there is a known and active employee organizing effort or collective bargaining labor dispute.
 Any application that is submitted during an active and known organizing campaign or collective bargaining labor dispute will be held by Just Economics until the organizing campaign, negotiations, or collective bargaining disputes are resolved.We recognize that there are different types of employees, employers, and compensation and have made the following clarifications:

 The certification program has some exceptions for apprentices, minors under 18 working part-time, interns, and temporary-project based employees.
 Also, employees in a probationary or training period not to exceed the first 90 days of employment are exempt from the wage criteria.